sharils/awesome/readme.md

 ## Generator

 - [generator-awesome-list](https://github.com/dar5hak/generator-awesome-list "GitHub - dar5hak/generator-awesome-list: Yeoman generator for GitHub awesome lists") - This list uses `npx --package yo --package generator-awesome-list yo awesome-list` to generate the boilerplate.

+## Markdown

+- [How to write one new line in Bitbucket markdown?](https://stackoverflow.com/questions/22385334/how-to-write-one-new-line-in-bitbucket-markdown "How to write one new line in Bitbucket markdown?") - Add 2 trailing whitespaces to add a newline.

 ## TypeScript